 3. Power to the People

 There’s a growing community of people who believe that access to the internet should be a right.
 As a medium, the World Wide Web is an invaluable tool for expression.
 To that end, there are thousands people across the US and the world who provide free hotspots.
-A large list of them can be found here.

 We all know there is no such thing as a free lunch.
 It may be free to you, but someone somewhere along the line paid for it.
 So before consulting your IT support guy, check out this list and be sure that you know what you’re getting into when looking for some free wireless internet.